Skip to Content

 Then check the position of the tongue so that it’s centered to avoid slipping which can cause water or debris to enter your boots.

 The rubbing against your ankle bone can be due to your heel moving up and down the walking boots too much.
-A well-known technique used by seasoned hikers is the heel lock technique.
+A well-known technique used by seasoned hikers is the heel lock technique which can help prevent walking boots rubbing above ankle.

 Below are 4 easy steps for tying your walking boots using the heel lock technique: